OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 type: security_practice
 ---
 # Short Description
+This practice forms the basis of your secure software activities by building an overall plan.

 # Long Description
+Software assurance entails many different activities and concerns.
+Without an overall plan, you might be spending a lot of effort to build in security, while in fact your efforts may be unaligned, disproportional or even counter-productive.
+The goal of this security practice is to build an efficient and effective plan for realizing your software security objectives within your organisation.

+A software security program, that selects and prioritizes activities of the rest of the model, serves as the foundation for your efforts.
+The practice works on building the plan, maintaining and disseminating it.

+At the same time, you want to keep track of your security posture and program improvements.
+A metrics-driven approach is included to ensure an accurate view on your activities.
+To measure is to know.

 # Overview
 | | A: Create and Promote | B: Measure and Improve |